Smaedd/OW_ConsoleCheats/README.md

 		- `stranger`
 		- `dreamworld`
 		- `quantummoon`
-	- Toggles the override for the player's knowledge of all frequencies
+	- Warps the player to the given location
 	- Usage: e.g. `warp whiteholestation`
 - `recall_ship`
 	- Arguments: `N/A`